How the test is marked

 Each paper is marked to provide ‘raw’ scores.
 The raw scores for each paper are based on the number of correct answers.

 The raw scores are then standardised to reflect the child’s age at the time they sit the test.
-This is to make sure no child is disadvantaged because they're born later in the school year.
+This is to make sure children are not disadvantaged because they're born later in the school year.

 Scores for the individual papers are weighted to create a total weighted score.
 The following formula is used to calculate the total weighted score for each child: